esterkimx/episode/README.md

 Usage: ep [options] <command>

   Quick start:
-    ep ls     list episodes in the current directory with their indexes ep 7      play episode #7
+    ep ls                     show episodes in current directory with their indexes ep 7                      play episode #7
-    ep next   play next episode (or first)
+    ep next                   play next episode (or first) ep -g set viewer vlc      always use VLC as a video player (default is mpv)

   Commands:
         ls                    List all episodes and their idnexes